Day of reckoning for Cameron and British press

 LONDON (Reuters) - Prime Minister David Cameron faces a no-win dilemma on Thursday when a far-reaching inquiry into British newspapers delivers its verdict on how to curb the excesses of the country’s notoriously aggressive press.

-Cameron, who was embarrassed when toe-curling details of his cosy texts to one of media tycoon Rupert Murdoch’s lieutenants emerged at the inquiry, will have to decide whether to accept its findings and anger a hostile press and many in his own party, or reject them and risk dividing his coalition government.
+Cameron, who was embarrassed when details of his personal links to Rupert Murdoch and his media empire emerged at the inquiry, will have to decide whether to accept its findings, which risk dividing his coalition government and angering an already hostile press.

-He will also be conscious of the weight of expectation from a public that was scandalized to learn that journalists hacked the phones of victims of crime, wined, dined and paid police for leads and were in constant touch with senior politicians.

-Cameron will give his response to the House of Commons after the report is published at 1330 GMT, under scrutiny from high-profile figures such as Hollywood actor Hugh Grant who have campaigned for a clampdown on an industry they say ruins lives.
+He will give his response to the House of Commons after the report is published at 1330 GMT, under scrutiny from the chamber’s public gallery filled with high-profile figures who have campaigned for a clampdown on an industry they say ruins lives.

-The issue has divided the cabinet and could put the prime minister at odds with Nick Clegg, the leader of the junior Liberal Democrat partners in the coalition government.

-Following talks between the leaders on Thursday, a Liberal Democrat source said Clegg would deliver his own statement to parliament after Cameron, implying that the two disagree on the way forward.
-However the source played down suggestions of a major breach in the coalition.

-The inquiry was ordered by Cameron following public outrage at Murdoch’s now defunct News of the World, a News Corp tabloid whose journalists hacked the phone messages of missing schoolgirl Milly Dowler, who was later found dead.
+The inquiry was ordered by Cameron following public outrage at Murdoch’s now defunct News of the World tabloid, whose journalists had hacked the phone messages of schoolgirl Milly Dowler, who was later found dead.

-Exposing the close ties between political leaders, police chiefs and press barons, the inquiry revealed the “dark arts” of journalists seeking ever more salacious stories in a bid to hold up dwindling circulation figures.
+Exposing the cozy relationships between political leaders, police chiefs and press barons, the inquiry revealed the “dark arts” of journalists seeking ever more salacious stories in a bid to hold up dwindling circulation figures.

 Huge attention will be focused on whether Lord Justice Brian Leveson, one of Britain’s top judges, recommends a new body to regulate the press with powers enshrined in law, or merely says the existing system of self-regulation should be overhauled.